You can’t miss a visit to the Valley

 If you only have a 2-day weekend, concentrate on the Wineries and Breweries which are closest by.
 If you have more time, then explore the area in more depth and at a more pleasant pace.

 One of the best online resources for exploring the area is the Yakima Valley Tourism website.

 This is a select list of some of our favorite places.
 There are many other Wineries to visit, but these are some which you can’t go wrong by visiting.

-All distances are based on the Freehand Cellars Lodging but they give a good idea of what to expect even if you are staying elsewhere.
+All distances are based on the Freehand Cellars Vineyard House but they give a good idea of what to expect even if you are staying elsewhere.